Archive | Miscellaneous RSS feed for this section

 See It.
 Say It.
 Do It! – See the Video

 Thanks to Cat, author of SensoryFlow.com on-line news magazine, she has continued to share the important message of vision & learning.
-Her site is full of very useful information […]
+Her site is full of very useful information for parents, teachers and therapists to better understand children with special needs (especially with sensory processing disorders).
+She includes other experts who treat and speak […]

 Read full story Comments { 0 }